artrayme/MeMager/README.md

 ## Architecture

-Memory manager at initialisation make request to the operating system memory by the system-call.
+The memory manager makes a request to the operating system memory during initialization with a system call.
 Then split (actually no) memory by blocks.
 Each block has the same structure: header-byte and raw memory.
 The header describe information of this block (see section [Memory block](#Memory-block)).
 But sometimes header is useless.
 So, block has the header only if pointer to this block created.